-Many of these at-risk species live in the Mojave Desert, a harsh and arid land covering 64,700 km2 of California, Utah, Nevada and Arizona.
-Mojave’s landscape is extremely varied; from the Sierra Nevada range, where mountains get
+Many of these threatened species live in the Mojave Desert, a harsh and arid land covering 64,700 kilometres-squared of California, Utah, Nevada and Arizona.
+The Mojave landscape is extremely varied; from the Sierra Nevada range, where

-up to 4,421 meters, down to Death Valley, the lowest point in America.
+up to 4,421 metres, down to Death Valley, the lowest point in America.
 The altitudes and physical barriers allow for unique microclimates.

 Mojave Desert is known for its large weather fluctuations, typically ranging from 2°C (36°F) to 36°C (98°F), depending on the time of year.
 However, in August 2020, the Furnace Creek Weather Station measured record breaking temperatures of

 54.4°C (130°F) in Death Valley.

 ‘In the last century, there has been a 43% decline